 The Company's latest technology platform is called Bio-RFID.
-Working in our lab over the past year and a half, we have developed extensions and new inventions derived in part from our ChromaID technology which we refer to as Bio-RFID technology.
+Working in our lab over the past two years, we have developed extensions and new inventions derived in part from our ChromaID technology which we refer to as Bio-RFID technology.
 We are rapidly advancing the development of this technology.
 We have announced over the past several months that we have successfully been able to non-invasively ascertain blood glucose levels in humans.
 We are building the internal and external development team necessary to commercialize this newly discovered technology as well as make additional patent filings covering the intellectual property created with these new inventions.
 The first applications of our Bio-RFID technology will be in a product we call the UBANDTM.
-The first UBAND product will be marketed as a real time caloric counter.
+The first UBAND product will be marketed as a Continuous Glucose Monitor.
 It is a wearable product which will be worn on the wrist and communicate with a smart phone device via Bluetooth connectivity.
-It will provide the user with real time information on their caloric consumption from carbohydrates.
+It will provide the user with real time information on their blood glucose levels.
+This product will require US Food and Drug Administraton approval prior to its introduction to the market.

 We have also announced the results of laboratory-based comparison testing between our Bio-RFID technology and the leading continuous glucose monitors from Abbott Labs (Freestyle Libre®) and DexCom (G5®).
-These results provide evidence of a high degree of correlation between our Bio-RFID based technology and the current industry leaders.
-Our technology is fundamentally differentiated from these industry leaders as it is completely non-invasive.
+These results provide evidence of a high degree of correlation between our Bio-RFID based technology and the current industry leaders and their continuous glucose monitors.
+Our technology is fundamentally differentiated from these industry leaders as our UBAND continuous glucose monitor is completely non-invasive.